Dutch museum says van Gogh painting stolen in overnight raid

 Police said in a statement that the thief or thieves smashed a glass door to get into the museum.
 That set off an alarm that sent officers rushing to the museum but by the time they got there the painting and whoever stole it were gone.

-Before the closure, the museum was hosting an exhibition titled “Mirror of the Soul” with works by artists ranging from Toorop to Mondrian, in cooperation with Amsterdam’s Rijksmuseum.
+Before the closure, the museum was hosting an exhibition titled “Mirror of the Soul” with works by artists ranging from Jan Toorop to Piet Mondrian, in cooperation with Amsterdam’s Rijksmuseum.

-The museum’s collection has a focus on modernism such as neo-impressionism, pointillism, expressionism and cubism.
+The Singer Laren’s collection has a focus on modernism such as neo-impressionism, pointillism, expressionism and cubism.

 It is not the first high profile theft from the museum.
 In 2007, thieves stole seven works from its sculpture garden, including a bronze cast of “The Thinker” by Auguste Rodin.
 The famous sculpture was recovered a few days later, missing a leg.